 Six-Figures in Three Years

-To cut to the chase, this is my third full year of freelance copywriting and I’m on track to make six-figures.
-My income total for the first quarter of the year is right at $50,000.
+To cut to the chase, in my third full year of freelance copywriting, I was finally on track to make six-figures.
+My income total for the first quarter of that year was right at $50,000.

 I pretty much started from scratch, in the sense that I didn’t come into this field with existing contacts or experience.
 But, I got the copywriting training I needed and spent some time getting to know people in the industry.